robinwesterback/User-Centric-Frontend-Development-Milestone-Project/README.md

 #### 404 error
 I want to customize the 404 error webpage

-#### Additional languages
-As I am swedish it’s possible that I add a swedish version of the page

 #### Livechat
 It’s possible that I add a live-chat or integrate one from Pipedrive to provide additional ways of communicating with me.